cesar-rgon/desktop-app-installer/README.md

 └── third-party-repo        It contains subscripts to add third-party repositories for some applications
     ├── template-repository.sh
-    ├── *                   Subscripts used on any linux system ├── debian              Subscripts only used on a Debian system │   └── *
+    ├── *                   Subscripts used on any linux system ├── debian/*            Subscripts only used on a Debian system ├── linuxmint/*         Subscripts only used on a Linux Mint system ├── lmde/*              Subscripts only used on a LMDE system └── ubuntu/*            Subscripts only used on an Ubuntu system
-    ├── keys                It contains key files used by third-party repository's subscripts │   └── *
-    ├── linuxmint           Subscripts only used on a Linux Mint system │   └── *
-    ├── lmde                Subscripts only used on a LMDE system │   └── *
-    └── ubuntu              Subscripts only used on an Ubuntu system └── *
 ```
+------ CHECKED TO HERE :) ------

 | Some important files                                           | Description                                                                                  |
 | -------------------------------------------------------------- | -------------------------------------------------------------------------------------------- |